Nwabueze/NextjsApp/README.md

 This is a sample Next.js e-commerce application.

-View the live application at <-- Link not ready yet  -->
+View the live application at https://master.d2ucxxy55swmjl.amplifyapp.com/